-The Sault Ste Marie District will be responsible for implementing the management policies and guidelines for the Wabos North Conservation Reserve (C284).
+The Sault Ste.
+Marie District will be responsible for implementing the management policies and guidelines for Wabos South Conservation Reserve (C286).
 The primary role will be to provide public information and compliance monitoring to ensure adherence to current policies and guidelines.